Jorge López Pérez

 Jorge López Pérez, also known as El Chuta, is a Mexican suspected drug lord and high-ranking member of Los Zetas, a criminal group based in Tamaulipas, Mexico.
 López Pérez joined the Mexican Army in 1979.
-He specialized in martial arts, parachuting, explosives and guerrilla warfare tactics.
+He specialised in martial arts, parachuting, explosives and guerrilla warfare tactics.
 In 1981, he deserted from the military and joined a cell of the Juárez Cartel, where he coordinated drug trafficking operations in Cancún.
 In the early 2000s, López Pérez left and worked as an independent trafficker before joining the Gulf Cartel.
 He became one of the first members of the cartel's newly formed paramilitary wing, Los Zetas.
 Like López Pérez, most of the first members of Los Zetas were ex-military.
 Wanted on drug trafficking charges, he is one of the last remaining fugitives from the early Zetas generation.